 When I called 2-1-1 because someone told me they could help with nutrition, I never expected to get fresh food.
 They sent me to a food pantry where I got 3 onions, 4 potatoes, 4 bananas, orange, brown rice, black beans, 3 artichokes, raspberries, packaged lettuce for salad, carrots, purple cabbage, and chicken breast.
 I called 2-1-1 again right away and asked if I could go back to the pantry again and they told me I could go every week if I needed food.
 I would never have found about this if it weren’t for the people at 2-1-1!

-2-1-1 California is the statewide network of local 2-1-1 information and referral providers, and is a collaboration of United Ways of California and the California Alliance of Information and Referral Services (CAIRS).
+2-1-1 California is the statewide network of local 2-1-1 information and referral providers, and is a collaboration of the California Allaince of Information and Referral Services (CAIRS) AND United Ways of California.

 The mission of 2-1-1 California is to ensure that California develops the statewide infrastructure and support necessary to ensure quality 2-1-1 services for everyone.